 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

 Dwelling house Accepted

 Park

 Sales office

 Landing

 Editor's note-Landings are regulated as prescribed tidal works under the Coastal Protection and Management Act

 Accepted subject to requirements

-Dual occupancy Editor's note-Dual occupancies that do not comply with any relevant acceptable outcomes of the Queensland Development Code MP1.3 will require a concurrence agency referral to Council under Schedule 9 of the Regulation.
+Dual occupancy omply with any relevant acceptable de MP1.3 will require a concurrence fithe Regulation.

 If not in precincts MDR1, MDR2, MDR3, MDR4 and MDR5 Medium density residential zone code

 Substation Accepted

 Utility installation If provided by a public sector entity

-Tologommunications Accepted
+Talaaammaaalaatlaa Accepted

 Telecommunications facility If aerial cabling for broadband purposes

 Accepted

 Food and drink outlet If a tenancy change from an existing food and drink outlet, office or shop, and not involving any external building work

-Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Code assessment If not accepted and: (1) form part of a residential development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet does not exceed 250m2 Medium density residential zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Home-based business Editor's note - a home-based business must operate from an existing Accepted subject to requirements Editor's note-Unless otherwise specified, development that is accepted subject requirements will become code assessable when not complying with an accepta outcome.
-However, it will only be assessable against the corresponding perform outcome (refer section 5.3.3 (2)). place of residence and be subordinate to the residential use of the premises Home-based business code Code assessment Multiple dwelling Residential care facility Retirement facility Rooming accommodation Short term accommodation If building height does not exceed that detailed in Table 5.4.4 Building height Medium density residential zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Editor's note - Council has developed a Multiple Dwelling Design Guide to assist applicants in achieving high standard design outcomes for multiple dwellings.
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Code assessment If not accepted and: (1) form part of a residential development; (2) the use is located on the ground floor; and (3) total gross floor area of the proposed use and any existing food and drink outlet does not exceed 250m2 Medium density residential zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Home-based Accepted subject to requirements business Editor's note - a home- based business must operate from an existing Editor's note-Unless otherwise specified, developments will become code assessable whoutcome.
+However, it will only be assessable a outcome (refer section 5.3.3 (2)). nen not complying with an acceptable place of residence and be subordinate to the residential use of the premises Home-based business code Code assessment Multiple dwelling Residential care facility Retirement facility Rooming accommodation Short term accommodation If building height does not exceed that detailed in Table 5.4.4 Building height Medium density residential zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Editor's note - Council has developed a Multiple Dwelling Design Guide to assist applicants in achieving high standard design outcomes for multiple dwellings.
 It is recommended that this document is used as a reference document to support the assessment benchmarks in this planning scheme.
-Code assessment Community care centre Community use If total gross floor area of the proposed use and any existing community care centre or community use does not exceed 250m Medium density residential zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Impact assessment Any other use not listed in this table.
-The planning scheme
+Code assessment Community care centre Community use If total gross floor area of the proposed use and any existing community care centre or community use does not exceed 250m 2 Medium density residential zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Impact assessment Any other use not listed in this table.
+The planning scheme · -